SameehaFirdaus/Rock-Paper-Scissor/README.md

 This is a simple Rock-Paper-Scissors game implemented in Python.
 The game allows a player to compete against the computer by selecting one of the three options: Rock, Paper, or Scissors.
 The winner is determined based on the classic rules of the game.

 ## How It Works
-1. The player selects Rock, Paper, or Scissors by entering a corresponding number:
+1. The player selects Rock, Paper, or Scissors by entering the corresponding number:
    - `0` for Rock
    - `1` for Paper
    - `2` for Scissors